nicolas-vailliet-dynatrace/lab-environment-for-dynatrace-training/README.md

 VM1 : dynatracelab2019120214002300.westeurope.cloudapp.azure.com & user = USER00 & Pwd = Dynatrace@2019
 VM2 : dynatracelab2019120214002301.westeurope.cloudapp.azure.com & user = USER01 & Pwd = Dynatrace@2019

-**INSTALL EASYTRAVEL LAB** : Go to the VM with putty and deploy easytravel on each VM with these commands (about 2 minutes per VM):
+**INSTALL EASYTRAVEL LAB** : Go to the VM with putty and deploy easytravel on each VM with these commands (about 2 minutes to install on each VM):

     sudo apt-get install git -y
     git clone https://github.com/JLLormeau/dynatracelab_easytraveld.git